Harry Hulmes: Baltimore Colts

 In 1958, he began his NFL career.
 He became a Business Manager for the Baltimore Colts.
 He was also a public relations director with the Colts.
 In 1967, he became the General Manager for them.
 They had a 11-1-2 record in his first season.
 The next year they had a 13–1 record and made the playoffs.
 He made it to the Super Bowl, but lost 16–7 to the New York Jets.
 In his final year as a General Manager, he had a 8-5-1 record.
+He was demoted to assistant general manager when Don Klosterman was hired by the Colts on January 6, 1970.

 New Orleans Saints

 After 1969, he went to the New Orleans Saints.
 He was with the Saints for 13 seasons.
 He had numerous roles in his 13 seasons, they included: Assistant General Manager, Director of PR, Director of Player Personnel, and VP of Administration.

 Arizona Wranglers

 In 1983, he went to the Arizona Wranglers of the USFL.
 He was their Chief Operating Officer in his one season with them.